 Rethinking Values and Beliefs

 What is the worth of a human being?
-There’s a pervasive belief that if someone isn’t making much money, for example, then they’re not worth much.
+There’s a pervasive belief that if someone isn’t beautiful or making much money, then they’re not worth much.
 Many feel contempt for people who are elderly, chronically ill, disabled, mentally ill, or struggling with long-term unemployment or underemployment.
 Many feel contempt for poor people as a group – not towards an individual based on their character, but towards a group based on a blanket assumption that poverty makes someone inherently less valuable in every respect.

 Unfortunately, this attitude may pervade even religious communities, where you’d think that the sacredness of each person, regardless of money or social status, would be more consistently recognized.

 The question is, what do you think?
 How do you value people?
-You can’t change everyone’s mind, but you have some measure of control over your own mind (though yes, social pressure is difficult to resist).
+You can’t change everyone’s mind, but you have some control over your own mind (though yes, social pressure is difficult to resist).
 Do you need to accept other people’s criteria for human worth?

 Finding Meaningful Things to Do